Dialectical Behavior Therapy (DBT)

 Many things in life are interconnected either with our emotions or thought process

-Dialectical behavior therapy (DBT) aims to support the needs of the client.
-The client and therapist work as a team to work towards fixing the problem that the client wants to work on.
+DBT aims to support the needs of the client.
+The client and therapist work as a team to work toward fixing the problem that the client wants to work on.
 It helps the client to make sense of themselves and the world around them.

 Dialectical behavior therapy (DBT) is collaborative in the best possible nature as it requires several relationships when coming to therapy.
 It requires a relationship between the therapist and client, along with a set of additional professionals who deal with other issues the client has.

 It usually entails working with psychiatrists, social workers, and support staff in addition to the therapist.
-Dialectical behavior therapy also requires the completion of homework assignments and tasks to achieve the goals set at the start of therapy.
-The therapist guides the patient to put is all together and learn the skills needed to manage the patient’s conditions.
+Dialectical behavior therapy also requires the completion of homework assignments and tasks to achieve the goals set at the start of counseling.
+The therapist guides the patient to put it all together and learn the skills needed to manage the patient’s condition.

-A major chunk of dialectical behavior therapy is about working on one’s thoughts.
+A major chunk of dialectical behavior counseling is about working on one’s thoughts.
 Negative thoughts that hurt a patient need to be looked at and corrected.
-The techniques in DBT help people have control over their emotions and thoughts.3
+The techniques in DBT help people have control over their emotions and thoughts

 Steps in Dialectical Behavior Therapy

-10 minutes for overview and any other discussion
+- 10 minutes for an overview and any other discussion